genropy/genropy_saved/docs/genro/bag/attributes.rst

 Setting attributes with setAttr method
 ======================================

-    With :meth:`setAttr() <gnr.core.gnrbag.Bag.setAttr>` method you can set, modify or delete attributes.
+    With :meth:`~gnr.core.gnrbag.Bag.setAttr` method you can set, modify or delete attributes.
     The attributes are passed as ``**kwargs``; let's add some attributes to the letter to Sheila (the Bag item labelled "2"):